mjuenema/python-TSIP/README.rst

 * pypy
 * pypy3

-.. note:: Python 3.2 is not officially supported as the automatic test on Travis-CI fails.
+Python 3.2 is not officially supported as the automatic test on Travis-CI fails.

 =========   ===================   ==============   =================
 Branch      Travis-CI             Codacy           Codecov